erkutanildinc/Kotlin-DummyProductsApp/README.md

-## Dummy Prodcuts App
+## Dummy Products App

-It is an application where get and post operations are used together with retrofit.
-Products are listed in main screen via listview and user can order product
+Dummy Products App is an application where get and post operations are used together with retrofit.
+Products are listed in main screen via listview and user can order a product.
+This project is the second midterm exam of "Turkcell-Geleceği Yazanlar" bootcamp.

+# Libraries and Versions

+ Glide <p>
+ implementation 'com.github.bumptech.glide:glide:4.15.1

+Retrofit <p>
+ implementation group: 'com.squareup.retrofit2', name: 'retrofit', version: '2.9.0'

+ implementation group: 'com.squareup.retrofit2', name: 'converter-gson', version: '2.9.0'

 ## Screenshots